 - More than 56 days – Where the duration of a driving ban exceeds 56 days, the DVLA will revoke the convicted motorist’s licence.
 Upon completion of the driving ban, the motorist must reapply for a new licence.

-If a motorist accrues 6 or more points within the first two years of passing their test, known as the probationary period, their licence will be revoked under the Road Traffic (New Drivers Act) 1995.
-This recocation is not imposed by the Court but by the DVLA after it records the points imposed on the licence.
+If a motorist accrues 6 or more points within the first two years of passing their test (known as the probationary period, their licence will be revoked under the Road Traffic (New Drivers Act) 1995.
+This revocation is not imposed by the Court but by the DVLA after it records the points imposed on the licence.
 Where a licence has been revoked under these circumstances, a new licence must be applied for and the driving test re-taken.

-Perversely, offences which are committed before the start of the probationary period but in relation to which the sentence is imposed after the test has been passed may still result in a licence being revoked.
+Perversely, where offences are committed on a provisional licence, sentencing may not take place until after the defendant has passed the driving test.
+This means that the defendant may pass the driving test only to have the licence revoked upon sentencing.
 Therefore if you are yet to take your test and are due to be charged with offences for which points could be imposed, it may be advisable to delay taking your test to avoid having to do a new one after the points have been endorsed on your licence.